AndreGregu/DataAnalysis/README.md

 - `extra/find_missing.py` — Finds the missing files between a list of files and the `results`-folder, and creates a new list `missing.files`.

-- `extra/count_metrics.py` — Calculates the total metrics per language and stores the results in the correct folder as `summary_all.json`.
+- `extra/count_metrics.py` — Calculates the total metrics per language..

 ---